jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 3. Wrap this (as shown in Lab0) in another entity to compile for board use.
 Map the input to press buttons (you pick which to use) and map the output to the LEDs.

+4. Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the led.

 ### Add the source file

 **Lab1_5.v**